 Helen Kim, M.P.H., Ph.D.

 University of California, San Francisco

-The Brain Vascular Malformation Consortium (BVMC) focuses on three rare brain conditions: cerebral cavernous malformation, Sturge-Weber syndrome and hereditary hemorrhagic telangiectasia.
-These disorders are poorly understood and costly to manage, and they can cause serious complications such as hemorrhage; seizures; and problems with spinal cord, nerve or brain function.
-In its first few years, BVMC made great progress in creating patient registries that led to several important discoveries, including the gene for SWS port-wine stain, the first predictor that stratified hemorrhage risk in HHT patients with brain arteriovenous malformations, and inflammatory genetic modifiers of a novel signaling pathway involved in CCM lesion formation.
+The Brain Vascular Malformation Consortium (BVMC) focuses on three rare brain conditions: familial cerebral cavernous malformation (CCM), Sturge-Weber syndrome (SWS), and hereditary hemorrhagic telangiectasia (HHT).
+These disorders are poorly understood, are costly to manage, and can cause serious complications such as hemorrhages, seizures, and problems with spinal cord, nerve or brain function.
+Over the last 10 years, the BVMC made great progress in creating patient registries that led to several important discoveries, including the gene for SWS port-wine stain, the first predictor that stratified hemorrhage risk in HHT patients with brain arteriovenous malformations, and inflammatory genetic modifiers of a novel signaling pathway involved in CCM lesion formation.
 These scientific discoveries in turn help doctors better diagnose and treat patients.
-Specific aims of BVMC include continuing these two important lines of work and developing future clinical studies on and therapeutics for these disorders, working closely with three patient advocacy groups and 24 clinical recruitment centers across North America and Europe.
+In the next five years, BVMC projects will continue these important lines of work in preparation for clinical trials of treatments for these disorders, working closely with three patient advocacy groups and 24 clinical recruitment centers across North America and Europe.

 Brendan Lee, M.D., Ph.D.